For starters, Prophet is not new any longer but has gained much-deserved popularity since it was introduced and is absolutely worth using.

 Datanyze Insider – similar to LeadIQ (with 10 free emails) it and also collects the data in a spreadsheet; this could be quite convenient for sourcing for those who don’t like working with data scrapers.

-ContextScout – mentioning it here since I have seen a number of online discussions about it.
+ContextScout – mentioning it here since I have seen some online discussions about it.
 However, I have not been impressed by their UI or by the quality of information in my tests – at least not so far.
 Additionally, it only provides a limited-time trial.

 Well, there are others worth mentioning, but I think I’ll stop here for now.
 (An easy way to find more similar tools is to Google a few tool names.)